-B.A. in Health and Exercise Science: Health Promotion and Fitness Management
+B.A. in Health and Exercise Science: Health Promotion and Wellness Management

-The Health Promotion and Fitness Management (HPFM) program is nationally-accredited by the National Wellness Institute.
+The Health Promotion and Wellness Management (HPWM) program is nationally-accredited by the National Wellness Institute.
 As it is an accredited program, students are qualified to sit for the Certified Wellness Practitioner examination upon graduation.
-HPFM was awarded the Distinguished Undergraduate Program Award for 2010 by the National Wellness Institute.
+HPWM was awarded the Distinguished Undergraduate Program Award for 2010 by the National Wellness Institute.
 The Award committee reviewed 278 health promotion undergraduate programs in the U.S. and selected three to receive this award in its inaugural year

-What is Health Promotion and Fitness Management (HPFM)?
+What is Health Promotion and Wellness Management (HPWM)?

-What kinds of careers are available in HPFM?
+What kinds of careers are available in HPWM?

 Corporations offer health promotion and fitness programs to their employees (and sometimes dependents and retirees) to reduce health risks and improve productivity.
 Their programs are staffed with college-prepared professionals who develop and manage programs and provide education, counseling and training to clients.